Azure/data-api-builder/SUPPORT.md

 # Support

 Data API builder is an open-source project with contributions from Microsoft and the community to build a configuration-based engine in a Docker-friendly container that easily adds a secure and feature-rich Data API over databases.
-Data API builder is not a Microsoft product and, as a result, is not supported by Microsoft as a product would be.

 ## How to file issues and get help